With both pet ownership on the rise and the increasing appeal of owning reptiles, it’s only natural that more and more people are beginning to ask…

 You will see some pretty cute pictures if you google “bearded dragon and cat” or “bearded dragon and dog”.

-Only you will be able to discern whether or not your cat or dog can be trusted around your bearded dragon.
+But at the end of the day, only YOU will be able to discern whether or not your cat or dog can be trusted around your bearded dragon.

-But even if you believe your cat or dog poses no threat, it is still really important that you supervise any and all interactions.
+However, even if you believe your cat or dog poses no threat, it is still really important that you supervise any and all interactions.

 It only takes a second for a bearded dragon to lose their life.